Euchie23/SquidStock/notebooks/AutoML/README.md

 ### **What this project does**
 - Builds a **complete ML workflow**: data wrangling, feature engineering, feature selection, classification, class-conditioned regression, model diagnostics, drift detection, and anomaly identification.
 - Uses **AutoML (PyCaret)** to compare tree-based methods for both classification and regression.
+  -   Only **tree-based models** were used for both classification and regression because they:
+      - Handle **nonlinear relationships** and **feature interactions** naturally, which are common in CPUE data.
+      - Are robust to **outliers** and **missing values**, frequent in ecological datasets.
+      - Offer **feature importance measures**, helping link model outputs to ecological drivers.
+      - Perform well even when the target variable is **log-transformed**, as in our regression models (CPUE_log1p), to stabilize variance and reduce skew.
 - Applies **Boruta + manual feature refinement** to ensure ecological interpretability.
 - Evaluates performance honestly, identifies weaknesses, and explains why CPUE remains difficult to predict.